spree/endpoint_base/README.md

 require "endpoint_base"

 class SampleEndpoint < EndpointBase::Sinatra::Base
+  # optional security check, value supplied is compared against HTTP_X_HUB_TOKEN header
+  # which is included in all requests sent by the hub, header is unique per integration.
+  #
+  # to opt of out security check, do not include this line
+  endpoint_key 'abc123'

   post '/sample' do
     # Return an order object.
     add_object :order, { id: 1, email: 'test@example.com' }